solliancenet/dp-203-v2/Instructions/Labs/01/README.md

 8. Check **Spot instances** to optimize costs.
 9. Select **Create Cluster**.

-## Before starting

-## Steps & Timing
+## Exercise 2: Setup Synapse Analytics workspace

-The entire script will take between 1.5 and 2 hours to complete.
+The entire script will take about 40 minutes to complete.
 Major steps include:

 - Configure Synapse resources
 - Download all data sets and files into the data lake (~15 mins)
-- Execute the setup and execute the SQL pipeline (~30 mins)
 - Execute the Cosmos DB pipeline (~25 mins)

 ### Task 1: Pre-requisites